Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 40. Synchronizing All Packages

-Admins can synchronize their rpm packages to make sure all installed packages are on par with their repository versions.
+Admins can synchronize their RPM packages to make sure all installed packages are on par with their repository versions.
 Yum will upgrade or downgrade your packages based on the latest available versions found in the enabled repositories.

 $ sudo yum distribution-synchronization